FrancoSpeziali/db-mongoose-schemas/README.md

 2. Export the variable `User` from `Models/User.js` using `module.exports`

-## Task 9 - Saving data to your model
+## Task 9 - Saving data to your collection with the model

 When we save data to our model with the `create()` method, the data is automatically saved to the database.